tslocum/TinyIB/README.md

     - Otherwise, [download](https://gitlab.com/tslocum/tinyib/-/archive/master/tinyib-master.zip) and extract a zipped archive.
  2. Note which files were modified.
     - If **settings.default.php** was updated, migrate the changes to **settings.php**
-      - Take care to not change the value of **TINYIB_TRIPSEED**, as it would result in different secure tripcodes.
+      - Take care to not change the value of `TINYIB_TRIPSEED`, as it is used to generate secure tripcodes, hash passwords and hash IP addresses.
     - If other files were updated, and you have made changes yourself:
       - Visit [GitLab](https://gitlab.com/tslocum/tinyib) and review the changes made in the update.
       - Ensure the update does not interfere with your changes.